For optometrists · Resources

 Clinical pathways: what we see, how we triage

-These optometrist resources are designed to help you set expectations, reduce admin loops, and ensure patients are booked into the right clinic first time.
-If you are unsure, use the referral & advice form and we will advise the most appropriate next step.
+These resources help you set expectations, reduce admin loops and ensure patients are booked into the right clinic first time.
+If you are unsure, use the referral & advice form above and we will advise the most appropriate next step.

 Cataract assessment